 I’ve been recording the process through several recent paintings (including the ones above and the “Flowering Weaver” in earlier post) to share in an online course retreat offering.
 I tend to offer what I myself need at the time since I don’t know what anyone else actually needs.
 I recently read the idea that by healing ourselves, we heal the world.
 I’m not sure if it works that way, yet it seems worth giving it a chance!
 I used to turn to various substances and habits to numb my sensitive self when the world or my own emotions were too much to bear.
 Thankfully, I’ve found that the creative process and mixed-media art and journaling can be a much healthier alternative… a way to address life instead of avoiding it.
 Of course, you don’t need me to start creating and exploring!
 I simply hope that by sharing both the art and the creative process with others, that we may be companions for a portion of our journeys… connecting, encouraging and inspiring one another.
 I suppose it is another form of sharing the breath of life, the ha.

 I have a lot of videos to edit to make this all ready to share in a respectable way (meaning make the most of participant’s time by editing to provide clear information, inspiration, and techniques in the shortest amount of time).
 I’d love to know if this is something that interests you!
 Please share in the comments if you are interested and if you have any questions, requests, or suggestions that you’d like me to include/address.
 I’ll do a give-away when it is finally ready and anyone that comments here with input will have a chance to win free access.
-You can also sign-up for the newsletter to receive the announcement for the early bird special when it is offered.
+You can also sign-up for early bird announcements & sweet specials to receive more information when available.